KrusnikViers/Lexicanum/README.md

 ### Run project without .exe

-Run `ROOT_DIR/main.py` with `ROOT_DIR` as a working directory.
+Run `ROOT_DIR/main.py`.
 You will need to generate UI files first.

 ### Building .exe

-In order to build an .exe file that would work under Windows OS, run `ROOT_DIR/build_tools/create_binary_win.bat` with `ROOT_DIR` as a working directory.
+To build an .exe file that would work under Windows OS, run `ROOT_DIR/build_tools/create_binary_win.bat`.
 It creates a standalone portable executable file, that could be run without installing Python or dependency packages on the target machine.

+### Running unittests

+Unittests are automatically discoverable, run `python -m unittest discover -s ROOT_DIR`

+### Refreshing test Wiktionary data

+Some tests rely on cashed copy of data from Wiktionary.
+To refresh them, run `ROOT_DIR/build_tools/refresh_wiktionary_test_data.py`.
+If you are creating new localized data parser, please make a copy of `base` tests directory: cached pages are exact wiktionary content, and thus overall project license does not extent to them.